Murray & Xiao laboratory: Neurotrophin and myelin

 Simon Murray is a Senior Lecturer in the Department of Anatomy and Neuroscience, and jointly heads the Neurotrophin and Myelin Laboratory with Dr Junhua Xiao.
 Dr. Murray graduated as a Physiotherapist in 1992, worked for several years before returning to study and graduating with his PhD in 2000.
 He spent 3 years as a post-doctoral fellow at the Skirball Institute at the New York School of Medicine, before returning to Australia to work at the Florey Neuroscience Institutes in the Multiple Sclerosis Research Division.
 He moved his laboratory to the Centre for Neuroscience in 2005, and joined the Department of Anatomy and Neuroscience in 2010.
 His scientific training is in the molecular and cellular biology of neurotrophin signalling, and is applying this to the analysis of myelination, and how neurotrophin-based strategies could be developed to promote remyelination in the context of demyelinating disease such as Multiple Sclerosis.
 Find an Expert.

-Dr Junhua Xiao is a Lecturer in the Department of Anatomy and Neuroscience and jointly heads the Laboratory of Neurotrophin and Myelin with Dr Simon Murray.
-Dr Xiao graduated with Bachelor of Medicine from Nanjing Medical University (China) in 2000, undertook postgraduate studies in the field of autonomic nervous system function at The University of Melbourne, and was awarded her Doctor of Philosophy in 2005.
-She undertook her postdoctoral training investigating myelin biology at the Centre for Neuroscience.
-In 2013, Dr Xiao was appointed as a Tenured Academic by the Department of Anatomy and Neuroscience as a Lecturer and laboratory head.
+Dr Junhua Xiao is a Senior Lecturer in the Department of Anatomy and Neuroscience and jointly heads the Laboratory of Neurotrophin and Myelin with Dr. Simon Murray.
+She graduated with Bachelor of Medicine from Nanjing Medical University (China) in 2000 and obtained her PhD on neurobiology from the University of Melbourne in 2005, followed by her postdoctoral training investigating myelin biology at the Centre for Neuroscience.
+In 2013, Dr Xiao was appointed as a Tenured Academic by the Department of Anatomy and Neuroscience and established her laboratory.
 Dr Xiao has been the recipient of the prestigious NH&MRC Peter Doherty Fellowship (2007) and the ARC DECRA Award (2012).
-She currently serves as the President of US Society for Neuroscience (USA) Postdoctoral Chapter Travel Award (2009), Asia Pacific Society of Neuroscience Young Investigator Award (2010) and ARC Discovery Early Career Research award (2012).
-Her research primarily focuses on understanding how myelination is orchestrated in health and how myelin repair is perturbed in diseases.
+She currently serves as the President of US Society for Neuroscience Australia Melbourne Chapter, Panel member of US Society for Neuroscience Council TPDA Selection Committee, and Executive Committee Member of Australian-Chinese Association for Biomedical Sciences Inc. Her research primarily focuses on understanding how myelination is orchestrated in health and how myelin repair is perturbed in diseases.
 Find an Expert.
 Email Junhua Xiao.

 David Gonsalves, NHMRC Early Career Postdoctoral Fellow